-Neurobit Recorder (record.exe) is a simple, yet creating many possibilities
+Neurobit Recorder (record.exe) is a simple but useful

-enables to record physiological signals collected wirelessly with equipment by Neurobit
+enables physiological signals collected with equipment by Neurobit

 They can be imported by many signal analysis or spreadsheet applications, such as

 Polyman or Excel

 (including some freeware).
 For some devices, such as Neurobit Optima, the Neurobit